Stocks tumble on concerns about no stimulus deal and more Covid restrictions to come

 It's looking to be the third straight day of losses for the three indexes.

-European stocks look even worse: They were deep in the red as the opening bell rang in New York, with the FTSE in London falling more than 2% and Germany's DAX down nearly 3%.
+European stocks fared even worse, and ended the session deep in the red.
+The FTSE in London closed 1.7% lower and Germany's DAX finished down 2.5%.
 Various European cities rolled out renewed restrictions to limit the spread of the pandemic after the continent saw rapidly increasing infection numbers.

 Back in the United States, investors are still keeping fingers crossed for another stimulus deal before the presidential election in a mere 19 days.